ccr/ccr/README.md

 Additional filters are available, and support additional compression methods.

-Version 1.0 of the CCR supports:
+Version 1.1.0 of the CCR supports:
 * BZIP2 compression
-* LZ4 compression
+* Zstandard compression
+* BITGROOM pre-compression

 For full documentation see https://ccr.github.io/ccr/.